Isabek/manas-food-api/README.md

         -X GET  http://localhost:8000/menus/2017-09-28
 ```

-### Deploy on Heroku
+### Deploying on Heroku

-You can deploy this service to Heroku.
+You can deploy this service on Heroku.
 Just create app on Heroku and use it!